eth-cscs/pyfirecrest/docs/source/tutorial_basic_v2.rst

         blocking=True
     )

-If you want to do it in steps, you can do each step from the function of ``ExternalDownload`` object.` aor use your own custom finctions.
+If you want to do it in steps, you can do each step from the functions of ``ExternalDownload`` object or use your own custom functions.
 Here is the workflow broken down in steps:

 .. code-block:: Python